mmatyas/pegasus-docs/docs/themes/example-flixnet.md

     An alternative solution could be is to use `screenshots` as a `model` in eg. a ListView, and the Image as delegate.
 You could then further extend it to periodically change the current visible screenshot.

+!!! tip
+    You can also use the `z` property of the components to set their relative "height".

 #### Gradients

 There are two linear gradients ("fade-ins"), one from the left and one from the bottom of the image.
 Such effect can be added just like regular components, can be positioned, sized, animated, etc. But first of all, to use gradients you'll need the `QtGraphicalEffects` QML module: